gvwilson/thirdbit/src/fiction/cloudherd/index.md

 It didn't vanish—it had just never been there.*

 *"Hello, dear."
-Alva was sitting on her haunches a comfortable couple of strides away.
+Alva was sitting comfortably on her haunches a couple of strides away.
-"I hope the rest of your day was nice and quiet."*
+"I hope the rest of your day was quiet."*

 *"Not really," Noxy replied.
 She looked around.